Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 However, the protocol described in this document generally doesn't provide pure inclusion or consistency proofs to verifiers.
-Instead, it relies on the more general idea of providing the minimum set of intermediate node values that are necessary to allow a verifier to compute one or more root values from intermediate and leaf values that they already have.
+Instead, it relies on the more general idea of providing the smallest number of intermediate node values that are necessary to allow a verifier to compute the tree's root hash from intermediate and leaf values that they already have.
 The verifier may already have intermediate and leaf values because they were provided by the Transparency Log as part of its response to the current query, or because they were retained from